The Joys of Using Canva for Quick Graphic Design Projects

 Of course with graphic designers, as with all services, you get what you pay for, so a good one costs money, which can be hard to come by at many nonprofit orgs.
 And by “a good one” I mean a designer that is creative, thoughtful, organized, and available.
 Unless you have a graphic designer on staff – lucky you! – then you’re working with a freelancer who has other clients and you may not be the top priority at all times.
 For me that used to mean that I couldn’t always be as flexible as I’d like with my marketing.

 Imagine my delight at discovering Canva.
 (And, no, I don’t get anything for saying that other than the satisfaction of sharing a great discovery.)
 The Canva founder, Melanie Perkins, saw the frustration caused by Photoshop and filled a need.
 She and her co-founder built Canva, an online design tool that allows marketers to create quick and simple designs.
 It offers templates you can follow or you can build a design from scratch, then download as a PNG, JPEG, or PDF – you can even design a PDF that’s high enough quality for print.
-And it’s FREE at the basic level, but I guarantee you’ll upgrade to the $12.95/month once you see what it can do.
+It’s FREE for nonprofits, but I guarantee that you’d be happy to pay the $12.95/month once you see what it can do.

 I’ve been able to turn expert-looking designs around in minutes, and I’ve even designed graphics for clients in Canva that they’re now using for their new corporate brand (though I don’t recommend that!).